codeoverflow-org/nodecg-io-docs/docs/getting_started/try_example_bundle.md

 This can be accomplished by selecting the item `'New'`.
 Then a new dropdown will be revealed, in witch you may select the service type.
 Additionally, you must select an instance name.
 Then click `'Create'`.
-The new created instance should be selected.
+The newly created instance should be selected.

 _Configure a service instance_: